-Have a molecular weight between 6 and 25 milligrams per mole; and
+Have a molecular weight between 6 and 25 milligrams per mole; and,

 Be mixed and applied in accordance with Occupational Safety and Health Administration Safety Data Sheet requirements and the manufacturer’s recommendations.

-2. A California licensed Professional Engineer shall design the discharge location(s) from the area treated with passive treatment products (treatment zone) to dissipate energy from concentrated flows.
+B.2.
+A California licensed Professional Engineer shall design the discharge location(s) from the area treated with passive treatment products (treatment zone) to dissipate energy from concentrated flows.

-3. Stormwater treated with passive treatment products in a treatment zone prior to being discharged from the construction site shall pass through a sediment control BMP (including, but not limited to, a sediment basin or trap) or filter (including, but not limited to, sand filter or geotextile bag) to settle or remove flocculants prior to discharge from the site.
+B.3.
+Stormwater treated with passive treatment products in a treatment zone prior to being discharged from the construction site shall pass through a sediment control BMP (including, but not limited to, a sediment basin or trap) or filter (including, but not limited to, sand filter or geotextile bag) to settle or remove flocculants prior to discharge from the site.

-4. The discharger shall include in the passive treatment plan, current acute and chronic toxicological test data provided by the manufacturer, a laboratory employed by the manufacturer, or a third-party organization.
+B.4.
+The discharger shall include in the Passive Treatment Plan, current acute and chronic toxicological test data provided by the manufacturer, a laboratory employed by the manufacturer, or a third-party organization.

-a.
-The methods for the acute toxicity testing shall be those outlined for a 96-hour acute test in “Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, U.S. EPA-821-R-02-012” for Fathead minnow, Pimephales promelas (fathead minnow).
-Acute toxicity for Oncorhynchus mykiss (Rainbow Trout) may be used as a substitute for testing fathead minnows.
+B.4.a.
+The methods for the acute toxicity testing shall be those outlined for a 96-hour acute test in “Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, U.S. EPA-821-R-02-012” for Pimephales promelas (fathead minnow).
+Acute toxicity for Oncorhynchus mykiss (rainbow trout) may be used as a substitute for testing fathead minnows.

-b.
-The methods for the chronic toxicity testing shall be those outlined for an 8-day chronic test in “Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, U.S. EPA-821-R-02-013” for Daphnia, Ceriodaphnia dubiaD.
+B.4.b.
+The methods for the chronic toxicity testing shall be those outlined for an 8-day chronic test in “Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, U.S. EPA-821-R-02-013” for Ceriodaphnia dubia (Daphnia).

-c.
-All toxicity tests shall meet quality assurance criteria and test acceptability criteria in the most recent versions of the U.S. EPA test method for WET testing as well any toxicity provisions adopted by the State Water Board.
+B.4.c.
+All toxicity tests shall meet quality assurance criteria and test acceptability criteria in the most recent versions of the U.S. EPA test method for Whole Effluent Toxicity (WET) testing as well any toxicity provisions adopted by the State Water Board.

-d.
-The toxicological information in the passive treatment plan shall indicate the safety of the passive treatment product(s) based on expected release rates, toxicity reports, the anticipated concentration (calculated from product release rate) and intended use at the site.
+B.4.d.
+The toxicological information in the Passive Treatment Plan shall indicate the safety of the passive treatment product(s) based on expected release rates, toxicity reports, the anticipated concentration (calculated from product release rate) and intended use at the site.

 C. Passive Treatment Application Requirements

-1. The discharger shall ensure passive treatment product(s) are used as follows:
+C.1.
+The discharger shall ensure passive treatment product(s) are used as follows:

-a.
-The distance or barrier between the treatment zone and the receiving water(s) shall comply with surface water buffer requirements, in Attachment D, Section II.G for traditional construction projects or Attachment E II.G for linear underground and overhead projects, to prevent a discharge of treated effluent to the receiving water.
+C.1.a.
+The distance or barrier between the treatment zone and the receiving water(s) shall comply with surface water buffer requirements, in Attachment D, Section II.G for traditional construction projects or Attachment E, Section II.G for linear underground and overhead projects, to prevent a discharge of treated effluent to the receiving water.
 Applying passive treatment products directly into a receiving water is prohibited.

-b.
+C.1.b.
 Passive treatment application rates, dosing, and methods used in treatment zones shall be determined based on the manufacturer’s guidance to provide adequate sediment control without having an excess amount in runoff.

-c.
-Passive treatment re-application rates, dosing, and methods used in treatment zones shall occur based on the manufacturer’s recommended frequency and on-site conditions such as soil type, precipitation, and slope to avoid the discharge of excess product from in runoff.
+C.1.c.
+Passive treatment re-application rates, dosing, and methods used in treatment zones shall occur based on the manufacturer’s recommended frequency and on-site conditions such as soil type, precipitation, and slope to avoid the discharge of excess product in runoff.

-2. The Passive Treatment Chemicals Performance Testing, Dosing, Mixing, and Settling for use in Sediment Control BMPs
+C.2.
+The Passive Treatment Chemicals Performance Testing, Dosing, Mixing, and Settling for use in Sediment Control BMPs

-a.
+C.2.a.
 The discharger shall ensure stormwater is treated and sediment from the site is tested by a person trained in the use of the passive treatment product prior to being applied at the site.
 The testing should demonstrate that the selected formulation is an effective product for removing suspended sediment.